 In addition to teaching and research assistantships, the College of Arts and Sciences also awards 10 Dean's Fellowships per year to graduate students in the College.
 These highly competitive awards are granted across the College and come with a $5,000 stipend supplement for each of the first two years of study.

 The CoAS Fellowship program, offered by the College of Arts and Sciences (CoAS), promotes undergraduate research in the sciences, humanities and social sciences.
-Selected undergraduates receive a $4,000 stipend to conduct research with CoAS faculty members over the summer term.
+Selected undergraduates receive a $4,000 stipend to conduct research with CoAS faculty members.
 Eligible students must be enrolled in a major in the College of Arts and Sciences, and must be at least in their second year.
 For more information, please contact Dan Marenda, PhD, at email@example.com or Alexander Friedlander, PhD, at firstname.lastname@example.org.
 To view projects currently available, please visit the CoAS Fellowships webpage.

 The Maryanoff Summer Fellowship program allows four outstanding students the opportunity to conduct paid research in chemistry for a period of up to 10 weeks in the summer.
 This program is open to all Drexel freshmen who are enrolled in the following majors: chemistry, biological sciences, environmental science, mathematics, nutrition & food science, physics, psychology and science (undecided).
 Applicants must have a cumulative GPA of 3.0 or higher.
 Applications are typically due at the beginning of May each year.
 For more information, contact the Department of Chemistry at 215.895.2638.

 The STAR (Students Tackling Advanced Research) Scholars program, offered by the Office of Undergraduate Research in Drexel’s Pennoni Honors College, matches first-year students with faculty-mentored research, scholarship, or creative work during the summer after their first year.
 Students from all colleges and majors are eligible to participate and are not required to be honors students; however, STAR Scholars must earn a minimum 3.2 cumulative GPA during their freshmen year to remain in good standing in the program.
 Students are selected for the program in two stages: 1) high-achieving applicants are invited to participate during the admissions process and 2) current students who meet academic eligibility requirements have the opportunity to apply in January of their freshman year.